 Visitors can find more information on each topic by selecting the corresponding tab to the right.

-There are three ways to cast a ballot in suburban Cook County for the 2018 Gubernatorial Elections.
+There are three ways to cast a ballot in suburban Cook County for the 2019 Consolidated Elections.
 Eligible voters can participate in Early Voting, Vote By Mail or on Election Day at their assigned polling place.

-Voters can cast a ballot at any one of the Clerk’s 52 Early Voting sites.
+Voters for the April 2, 2019 Consolidated Election can cast a ballot at any one of the Clerk’s 52 Early Voting sites.
 Click the “Early Voting” tab to the right for hours and locations.

 As a reminder, voters who participate in Early Voting must vote in person.

 Mail Ballot applications for the April 2, 2019 Consolidated Election will be accepted starting January 2, 2019.
 Please note: the following municipalities will be conducting Primary Elections on February 26, 2019.
 If you live in one of these municipalities and apply for a Mail Ballot for the April 2, 2019 Consolidated Election, you will automatically receive a Mail Ballot for both elections.

 Any registered suburban Cook County voter with a driver’s license, state ID or social security number on file may request a mail ballot using an online or paper application.

 Ballots must be postmarked by Election Day (April 2) in order to be counted.

 Registered suburban Cook County voters can only vote in their home precinct on Election Day.

 Residents who are not registered to vote may register and cast a ballot on Election Day thanks to same-day registration and voting.
 Those who wish to register on Election Day must present two qualifying forms of ID.